furious-programming/TreeStructInfo/README.md

 # Basic tree elements

-The basic elements are standard and referencing **attributes**, for storing specific data, standard and referencing **child nodes**, to group elements and create a tree structure.
+The basic elements are standard and referenced **attributes**, for storing specific data, standard and referenced **child nodes**, to group elements and create a tree structure.

 `pl` [read more...](http://treestruct.info/pl/format/2.0.htm#idBasicElements)

 # Attributes

 Attributes are used to store data.
-Divided into **standard attributes**, that have the declaration and definition in the same place in the tree, and **referencing attributes**, that are defined outside of the main body of the tree.
+Divided into **standard attributes**, that have the declaration and definition in the same place in the tree, and **referenced attributes**, that are defined outside of the main body of the tree.

 Standard attribute declaration must contain the keyword `attr`, then the identifier and the attribute value: